jasonjayoo/The-Work-Day-Planner/README.md

     <br>
     - The first hurdle was to create a variable that rendered the current day and date using the local clientside data.
     <br>
     - Then the buttons were tackled next.
-Console logged the button functions to make sure they were registering the clicks
+Console logged the button functions to make sure they were registering the click events.
     <br>
-    - After the buttons were made functional/interactive, the next hurdle was to link the text area (original the input) to the button being clicked.
+    - After the buttons were made functional/interactive, the next hurdle was to link the text area (originally the input) to the button being clicked.
 My original approach was to link a specific button to a specific input.
-However, during the refactoring process my tutor show me a better and more concise way to approach the buttons and link then to the textarea.
+However, during the refactoring process my tutor showed me a better and more concise way to approach the buttons and link then to the textarea.
     <br>
-    - Then in terms of my original and refactored approach, setting the text data to the local storage and retrieve it from there remained basically the same except for the difference in the name of the key(s) and value(s).
+    - Then in terms of my original and refactored approach, setting the text data to the local storage and retrieving it from there remained basically the same except for the difference in the name of the key(s) and value(s).
     <br>
     -Lastly the textarea (formerly the input) needed to be color coded so that if the designated time-block was in the past it will render gray, if in the present then red and in the future green.
     <br>
     - Making the colors change in reference to the time of day required the add and remove class attributes (interlacing it with the css) in both the original and refactored codes.
-However the two approached were different from the other in how the remove and add was coded.
-Both approaches worked, which to me was very exciting and intriguing.
+However the two approaches were different from each other in how they removed and added the classes/attributes.
+Both approaches worked, which to me was very intriguing and eye opening.

 <br>
 <br>

 ## How to Contribute:
 <br>
     - My github repository is publically viewable.
-If you would to contribute to the webpage please email me at jasonjayoo@outlook.com with the request and I will add you as a contributor on the repo.
+If you would like to contribute to the webpage please email me at jasonjayoo@outlook.com with the request and I will add you as a contributor on the repo.
 <br>
 <br>